Frequently Asked Questions

 If I'm not sure, can I book a consultation and then cancel it?

 Because of that, all sales are final and are non-refundable.
-Consider carefully before booking your appointment and book when you are ready rather than booking and canceling.
+Consider this before booking your appointment and book when you are ready rather than booking and canceling.
 Please also see our cancelation, refund, and rescheduling policy.

 What if I don't need all the time for my session?
 Can I get refunded for the remaining time?